headdetect/its-a-twitter/README.md

 ## Dependencies

 I wanted to accomplish the ambitions of the project with as little dependencies as possible.
 In a real world scenario, dependencies (while they do give the ability to enable rapid development) can cause a down stream of issues if the dependencies break.
 As an application becomes more dependent on other providers to keep it functional, the potential for the application to become unavailable becomes unavoidable.
 Most of the largest companies with applications that tout millions of Daily Active Users have created their own building blocks and services so they can ensure the most critical of the blocks are as _cohesive and available_ and possible.
-As a test of ability, I’ve decided to reduce the amount of dependencies as much as possible and treat this project like it has a future.
+As a test of ability, I've decided to reduce the amount of dependencies as much as possible and treat this project like it has a future.

 Given this, there will be dependencies added in the interest of brevity and in the interest of showcasing my ability to utilize those dependencies as efficiently as possible.